mojaloop/mojaloop/contribute/Local-K8s-Development-Guide.md

 # K8s Development Guide

+Development Guide for Mojaloop on a local Kubernetes installation via Minikube.

 Refer to the following git repo for more information on running Mojaloop on Kubernetes: https://github.com/mojaloop/helm
 ## Local Minikube Deployment
 ### Setup local K8s environment